peteroupc/encoding/api/com.upokecenter.text.Encodings.md

     public static byte[] StringToBytes​(ICharacterEncoder encoder, java.lang.String str) Converts a text string to a byte array using the given character encoder.
- When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). <p>In the.getNET() implementation, this method is implemented as an extension method to
+ When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). <p>In the.getNET() implementation, this method is implemented as an extension method to